byeagersnhu/ePortfolio/original-artifact.md

 [Enhancement Three](enhancement-three.md) |
 [Professional Self-Assessment](self-assessment.md)

+---

 ## Repository Link
 [View Original AAC Repository](https://github.com/byeagersnhu/CS-340/tree/main)

+---

 # Original Artifact: Animal Adoption Center (AAC)

-The original AAC application was developed in CS-340: Client/Server Development.
-It served as the foundation for all three enhancements in this portfolio.

-While functional, the original system had several limitations:
+The original AAC application was developed in **CS‑340: Client/Server Development** and served as the foundation for all three enhancements in this portfolio.
+While functional, the system had several limitations that restricted scalability, usability, and maintainability.

+### Key Limitations of the Original System
-- Filtering was limited to **three radio buttons** (Water, Mountain or Wilderness, Disaster or Tracking)
+- Filtering was limited to **three radio buttons** (Water, Mountain/Wilderness, Disaster/Tracking)
-- No sorting, or ranking logic exsisted, and limited searching (breed only)
+- No sorting or ranking logic existed, and searching was limited to **breed only**
 - The UI was static and lacked modern interaction patterns
-- All filtering occured **client-side** using Pandas, limiting scalability
+- All filtering occurred **client‑side** using Pandas, limiting scalability
 - No backend validation, schema enforcement, or security controls

 ---

-This depicts the original interface exactly as it appeared before any enhancements
+This section depicts the original interface exactly as it appeared before any enhancements.

-#### Starting View
+### Starting View
-This shows the dashboard immediately after launching the oringal JupyterDash application.
+This screenshot shows the dashboard immediately after launching the original JupyterDash application.

 ![Starting View](/ePortfolio/assets/images/Starting.png)

-#### Disaster Rescue Filter
+### Disaster Rescue Filter
-Selecting the **Disaster** radio button filtered the dataset to show only animal matching disaster rescue suitability.
+Selecting the **Disaster** radio button filtered the dataset to show only animals matching disaster rescue suitability.

 ![Disaster Rescue](/ePortfolio/assets/images/Disaster.png)

-#### Mountain Rescue Filter
+### Mountain/Wilderness Rescue Filter
-Selecting the **Mountain or Wilderness** radio button filtered the dataset to show only animal matching mountain or wilderness rescue suitability.
+Selecting the **Mountain or Wilderness** radio button filtered the dataset to show only animals matching mountain or wilderness rescue suitability.

 ![Mountain View](/ePortfolio/assets/images/Mountain.png)

-#### Reset View
+### Reset View
-The **Reset** radio returned the dashboard to its initial state.
+The **Reset** option returned the dashboard to its initial state.

 ![Reset View](/ePortfolio/assets/images/Reset.png)